PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

  [**/Direct drive version**]

 Before trying to build this upgrade, you should have a fully working printer, with a compatible mainboard (check below), with Marlin configured properly for a single extruder.
-You should get the Marlin source code from the Marlin fork that is inside the repo, it is currently a submodule of this repo so you will have to close it independantly.
+You should get the Marlin source code from the Marlin fork that is inside the repo, it is currently a submodule of this repo so you will have to clone it independantly.
 Once you have Marlin configured for your printer before upgrading to the MSU keep a copy in a known location so that you can easily transition back to stock if the upgrade where to fail.

 After that, download the latest version of PrusaSlicer and follow this guide ([https://www.youtube.com/watch?v=Wz2Soog4HkQ&t=245s](https://www.youtube.com/watch?v=Wz2Soog4HkQ&t=245s) ) on how to set everything up for your printer in a single extruder mode.